syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 ## Attribute Configuration Using TUI

 ## Attribute Configuration Using Command Line

+> Prerequisite: Know how to use the Janssen CLI in [command-line mode](config-tools/jans-cli/README.md)

 First thing, let's get the information for `Attribute`:
 ```shell